narmada295/AI-Sales-Agent/README.md

 ``` bash
 uvicorn main:app --reload
 ```
-Make sure the phone numbers of the customers are registered in your Twilio Acount
+Make sure the phone numbers of the customers are registered in your Twilio Account

 ## System Architecture (Flowchart View)